 - Installing themes other than those available in the most recent stable version of Firefox available at Mozilla.org.

-If you wish to distribute a modified version of Firefox with Mozilla trademarks please contact us with your request at email@example.com.
+If you wish to distribute a modified version of Firefox or other Mozilla software with Mozilla trademarks please contact us with your request at email@example.com.